thephpleague/fractal/README.md

 [![Latest Stable Version](https://poser.pugx.org/league/fractal/v/stable.png)](https://packagist.org/packages/league/fractal)

 Fractal provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON.
+Think of this as a view layer for your JSON/YAML/etc.

 When building an API it is common for people to just grab stuff from the database and pass it to `json_encode()`.
-This might be passable for "trivial" API's but if they are in use by the public, or used by an iPhone application then this will quickly lead to inconsistent output.
+This might be passable for "trivial" APIs but if they are in use by the public, or used by mobile applications then this will quickly lead to inconsistent output.

 ## Goals

 * Create a "barrier" between source data and output, so schema changes do not affect users
-* Systematic type-casting of data, to avoid foreach()ing through and (bool)ing everything
+* Systematic type-casting of data, to avoid `foreach()`ing through and `(bool)`ing everything
-* Embed (or nest) relationships for complex data structures
+* Include (a.k.a embedding, nesting or side-loading) relationships for complex data structures
+* Work with standards like HAL and JSON-API but also allow custom serialization
 * Support the pagination of data results, for small and large data sets alike
 * Generally ease the subtle complexities of outputting data in a non-trivial API

-This package is compliant with [PSR-1][], [PSR-2][] and [PSR-4][].
+This package is compliant with [PSR-1], [PSR-2] and [PSR-4].
 If you notice compliance oversights, please send a patch via pull request.

 [PSR-1]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md
 [PSR-2]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md